 YBS Program Component Status Mission Statement: AgCarolina Farm Credit recognizes that young, beginning, and small farmers and ranchers face many challenges and obstacles.
 Our organization is dedicated to improving the future of agriculture and rural America by supporting young, beginning, and small farmers and ranchers through educational and leadership opportunities as well as providing competitive lending.
 The Association is meeting its mission statement by fulfilling the credit needs of YBS farmers in the Association's territory.
-Qualitative Goals: The following qualitative goals were set for 2016: Become the lender of choice among all eligible and creditworthy farmers, agribusiness owners and rural homeowners in the AgCarolina market.
-Increase brand awareness in the young, beginning, small, and minority segment.
-Serve as a resource to the young, beginning, small, and minority segment as they make major financial decisions impacting their ag operations.
-Reach individuals involved in retail agriculture and nontraditional ag markets through our participation in events (i.e. trade shows, fairs, sponsorships) targeting these markets.
-Assist women in becoming better business and financial managers in their farming operation through programs and events.
-The Association participated in the following YBS activities during 2016 in meeting its qualitative goals: • Supported the commodity groups including those that benefit the diverse segments of the ag community: NC Junior Beef Roundup, NC Dairy Association, NC Minority Landowners Conference, and the Center for Environmental Farming Systems. • Sponsorship of livestock shows • Supported the North Carolina FFA and 4-H groups by providing financial assistance and sponsorships. • Sponsor of 4-H Public Speaking program • Session sponsor at annual FFA State Convention • Partnered with the Tobacco Farm Life Museum in recognizing a young producer with the "Innovative Young Farmer" award. • Provided scholarships to North Carolina State University and other North Carolina colleges and universities, including the North Carolina State University Ag Institute. • Grants presented to organizations across eastern North Carolina for programs that included FFA projects, as well as 4-H projects. • Provided an online educational program, Ag Biz Planner, for young, beginning, small, and minority producers. • Sponsor of NC Choices Carolina Meat Conference and the Farm to Fork Picnic • Participated in pilot program, Ag Biz Basics for Farmer Veterans. • Ag Leadership Institute, with Dr. Dave Kohl, providing financial training, as well as information for better farm management for young couples. • Supported the NC Ag Leadership Program • Sponsor of Ag Day at North Carolina State University • Sponsor of Ag Pay at North Carolina State University • Sponsor of Farm School • Supported the NC Farm School Credit & Service Methods: Ensure methods are in place to make sure that credit and services offered to YBS farmers are provided in a safe and sound manner, and within the Association's risk-bearing capacity.
-The Association's YBS program includes customized loan underwriting standards, loan guarantees, additional co-makers, and other credit enhancements to ensure that credit and services are provided in a safe and sound manner, and within the Association's risk-bearing capacity.
+Oualitative Goals: The following qualitative goals were set for 2017: Broaden YBS and marketing outreach programs Broaden partnering opportunities with other organizations.
+Increase educational opportunities for YBS farmers.
+Broaden participation and involvement in youth programs and outreach activities.
+Ensure sound YBS controls through expanded reporting.
+The Association participated in the following YBS activities during 201' in meeting its qualitative goals: • Supported the commodity groups including those that benefit the diverse segments of the ag community: NC Junior Beef Roundup, NC Dairy Association, NC Minority Landowners Conference, and the Center for Environmental Farming Systems. • Sponsorship of livestock shows • Supported the North Carolina FFA and 4-H groups by providin financial assistance and sponsorships. • Sponsor of 4-H Public Speaking program • Session sponsor at annual FFA State Convention • Partnered with the Tobacco Farm Life Museum in recognizing young producer with the "Innovative Young Farmer" award. • Provided scholarships to North Carolina State University and other North Carolina Colleges and universities, including the North Carolina State University Ag Institute. • Grants presented to organizations across eastern North Carolina for programs that included FFA projects, as well as 4-H projects. • Provided an online educational program, Ag Biz Planner, for young, beginning, small, and minority producers. • Sponsor of NC Choices Carolina Meat Conference and the Farm to Fork Picnic • Participated in Ag Biz Basics program for Farmer Veterans. • Ag Leadership Institute, with Dr. Dave Kohl, providing financial training, as well as information for better farm management for young couples. • Supported the NC Ag Leadership Program • Sponsor of Ag Day at North Carolina State University • Sponsor of MagFest at University of Mount Olive • Supported the NC Farm School • Sponsor of Me Northeast Regional Ag Expo • Conducted customer Grain Marketing breakfast meetings • Conducted customer Agricultural Economic Forums Credit & Service Methods: Ensure methods are in place to make sure that credit and services offered to YBS farmers are provided in a safe and sound manner, and within the Association's risk-bearing capacity.
+Sponsor of AgFest at University of Mount Olive Supported the NC Farm School Sponsor of the Northeast Regional Ag Expo Conducted customer Grain Marketing breakfast meetings